Retries and delivery

 - Run the receipt handler in an autoscaling environment (serverless or a long-lived service with HPA).

 - Watch your endpoint’s p99 response time in the QairoPay dashboard.
-If it creeps toward 15s, you’re heading for retry storms.
+If it creeps toward 10 s, you’re heading for retry storms.